MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/lkmdtel/nf-lkmdtel-lkmdtelsetsecondarydata.md

 ## -remarks

-This function can only be called one time per dump file.
+- This function can only be called one time per dump file.
 The buffer passed to this API must remain valid until after a call and return from [LkmdTelSubmitReport](./nf-lkmdtel-lkmdtelsubmitreport.md).
+- The size of the data should be less than 24 MB, although the actual size may vary based on the Windows version or system configuration.
+Data that exceeds the limit will be truncated.

 ## -see-also